 I lost my card / I need a library card.

-If you lost your card, call us at 201-768-8714 or email us at email@example.com.
-We’ll issue you a new card that you can pick up during curbside pickup hours.
+If you lost your card, visit usduring indoor service hours, call us at 201-768-8714, or email us at firstname.lastname@example.org.
+We’ll issue you a new card that you can pick up during indoor service or curbside pickup hours.
 You will need to show identification with your name and proof of address to pick up your card.
 (A driver’s license, utility bill, lease or mortgage statement all work fine.
 Call the library if you have questions about acceptable documentation.)
 Please where a face covering while interacting with library staff.

 If you never had a card, you can apply for one online at bccls.org/eCard.
 We’ll reach out to you to arrange a time to pick up your new card.
 You will need to show identification with your name and proof of address to pick up your card.
 (A driver’s license, utility bill, lease or mortgage statement all work fine.
 Call the library if you have questions about acceptable documentation.)

 Yes, although you should check the museum’s website to learn how their visiting procedures and hours have been altered by the pandemic.
 Because of the reservation system in place at most museums, we are extending the three-day lending period on museum passes on a case-by-case basis.
 Call the library at 201-768-8714 or email us at email@example.com if you’re interested in borrowing a museum pass.